Table of Contents

 Beck’s fundamental idea is to start simply, build something real that works in its limited way, and then fit it into a design structure that is built for further code building.
-The XP team includes not only the developers, but the managers and customers as well, all working together elbow to elbow.
+The XP team includes not only the developers but the managers and customers as well, all working together elbow to elbow.

-Values that drives the XP life cycle are continual communication with the customer and amongst the team, simplicity, focusing on the minimalist solution, frequent feedback through unit and acceptance testing, and the courage to take on problems proactively and integrate testing and changes in the development phase.
+Values that drive the XP life cycle are continual communication with the customer and amongst the team, simplicity, focusing on the minimalist solution, frequent feedback through unit and acceptance testing, and the courage to take on problems proactively and integrate testing and changes in the development phase.

 How does extreme programming work?

 Normally all iterations in extreme programming consist of five basic phases in its life cycle: planning, designing, coding, testing, and listening.
 Each of these phases includes a number of rules and practices.
-And now we will look at them more in details:
+And now we will look at them more in detail:

 1. Extreme Planning

-The first phase of Extreme Programming life cycle is planning, where customers meet with the development team to create user stories or requirements.
+The first phase of the Extreme Programming life cycle is planning, where customers meet with the development team to create user stories or requirements.
 The development team converts user stories into iterations that cover a small part of the functionality or features required.
 The programming team prepares the plan, time, and costs of carrying out the iterations, and individual developers sign up for iterations.